YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.dataset.png)

+Figure 1.
+Description of data set.

 **Observation:** we observed data set has four features and one labels.

-Figure shows the missing values.
+Figure 2 shows counts of missing values.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.missing.png)

+Figure 2.
+The number of missing values in data set.

 **Observation:** we observed 'location' feature has many null values(2533) and 'keyword' feature has null values(39).

-Figure shows the percentage of 'target' label.
+Figure 3 shows the percentage of 'target' label.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.labelpie.png)

+Figure 3.
+Pie chart of 'target' label.

 **Observation:** we cannot say that it has perfectly balanced dataset, but slightly it is balanced data set.

-Figure shows the number of unique words of the 'keyword' feature based on each target.
+Figure 4 shows the number of unique words of the 'keyword' feature based on each target.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/keywordSet.png)

+Figure 4.
+The number of unique words and common words at repective label(disaster and non-disaster).

 **Observation:** keyword feature does not have much null values(39), but there are many common words.
 The 'keyword' feature of disaster has 221 words, and The 'keyword' feature of non-disaster has 219 words.
 There are 218 intersections words.
 The difference that only 'disaster' tweets have are {'debris', 'wreckage', 'derailment'}.
 The difference that only 'non-disaster' tweets have are {'aftershock'}.
 Thus, we does not use keyword feature.

-Figure shows a few samples of the 'location' feature.
+Figure 5 shows a few samples of the 'location' feature.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/locationEx.png)

+Figure 5.
+Partial instance of 'location' data set.

 **Observation:** 'location' feature have many null values(2533) and does not have format and it is not generated automatically.
 This feature has invalid data such as 'Happily Married with 2 kids', 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
 We do not use 'location' as a feature.